We continue to add new speakers to the line-up. Please check back often to see the latest additions to the Web 2.0 Expo program.

 Clark was a staff writer for the Boston Phoenix, covering local politics and policy and winning two New England Press Association awards.
 She was also a regular contributor to...
 Read More.

-Before the interwebs swallowed him up, Josh worked on a slew of national PBS programs at Boston’s WGBH.
+Before the internet swallowed him up, Josh was a producer of national PBS programs at Boston’s WGBH.
 He shared his three words of Russian with Mikhail Gorbachev, strolled the ranch with Nancy Reagan, hobnobbed with Rockefellers, and wrote trivia questions for a primetime game show.
-In 1996, he created the uberpopular...
+In 1996, he created the uberpopular “Couch-to-5K” (C25K)...
 Read More.

 Cliff is a recognized authority in ecommerce and has helped pioneer the industry.
 He served as senior vice president for ATG, one of the world’s leading enterprise ecommerce software platform providers before its acquisition by Oracle, and also co-founded iCOMS, the first independent commerce service provider.
 Cliff has also served as the head of marketing for Lotus Notes before its acquisition by IBM, and as the vice president and service director for Gartner’s largest software practice.
 Throughout his career he has helped dozens of the world’s best-known brands increase their online revenue and create a tighter community with their customers.
 At Elastic Path, he is responsible for developing and executing overall business strategy and serves as the general manager for its ecommerce consulting...
 Read More.